pkuliyi2015/sd-webui-stablesr/README.md

     - When combined with Tiled Diffusion & VAE, you can do 4k image super-resolution with limited VRAM (e.g., < 12 GB).
     > Please be aware that sdp may lead to OOM for some unknown reasons.
 You may use xformers instead.
 3. **Wavelet Color Fix**
     - The official StableSR will significantly change the color of the generated image.
-The problem will be even more prominent when upscaling in tiles.
+The problem will be even more prominent when upscaling in tiles (Have been merged into official repo).
     - I implement a powerful post-processing technique that effectively matches the color of the upscaled image to the original.
 See [Wavelet Color Fix Example](https://imgsli.com/MTgwNDg2/).

 ***